Why is this medication prescribed?

 How should this medicine be used?

-Metoprolol comes as a tablet and an extended-release (long-acting) tablet to take by mouth.
+Metoprolol comes as a tablet, an extended-release (long-acting) tablet, and an extended-release capsule to take by mouth.
 The regular tablet is usually taken once or twice a day with meals or immediately after meals.
-The extended-release tablet is usually taken once a day.
+The extended-release tablet and extended-release capsule are usually taken once a day.
 To help you remember to take metoprolol, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take metoprolol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may start you on a low dose of metoprolol and gradually increase your dose.